-The MSBS Qualifying Exam is taken in the summer semester of the first year.
+Qualifying Examination must be successfully completed by end of summer semester, which consists of 20 questions taken from a '100 question cancer biology bank' that was given to you at the start of your first year.
 Prior to completing the exam, students should carry out their thesis research under the course Research in CABP (6730).
 After passing the Qualifying Exam, students conduct their research under the course Thesis Research (CABP6990).